What Is Ad Monetization?

 Premium game monetization still works for most AAA titles sold at retail.
 In fact, it still makes up for the bulk of PC and console sales.
 However, when it comes to mobile game monetization, premium games are a tougher sale.
 That's because mobile users are less inclined to buy a game before having a chance to play it.

-According to recent data, free apps make up 97% of distribution on Android (via Google Play) and 93.7% on iOS (via Apple App Store).
+According to recent data, free apps make up 96.4% of distribution on Android (via Google Play) and 95.1% on iOS (via Apple App Store), based on this data.
 Compare that to 2008, when paid apps made up the majority of distribution with 75%.
 You’ll realize the tides have massively shifted in favor of novel monetization models.

 What Other Mobile App Monetization Models Are There?